-Thank you for visiting The Cruelty Free Shop online!
+Thank you for visiting the The Cruelty Free Shop and welcome!

 Like us on Facebook (www.facebook.com/CrueltyFreeShop) to follow our progress or come on in to the shop and say hi - we’d love to see you!

 My three fur-kids (all ex strays):